jaredblumer/screamstream/README.md

-# Scream Stream - Top Rated Streaming Horror
+# FrightByte - Top Rated Streaming Horror

 Discover the highest-rated horror movies and series currently streaming.
 Rated by critics and audiences across all major platforms.